Bikatr7/Kudasai/README.md

 Python version: 3.8+

-It should work with 3.8, although it is untested.
-I recommend using 3.9+

 Used to make (Japanese - English) translation easier by preprocessing the Japanese text (optional auto translation using deepL/openai API).

 Preprocessor originally derived from https://github.com/Atreyagaurav/mtl-related-scripts